MaverickPoly/python-dsa-practices/README.md

 # Data Structure and Algorithms Practice

-This repository contains a list of simple programs that was written by me to practice data structures and algorithms.
+This repository contains a list of simple programs that was written by me to practice data structures and algorithms!

 ## Project Structure